oracle/truffleruby/doc/user/tools.md

 TruffleRuby gets tools automatically provided by GraalVM.
 Run `--help:tools` to see a full list of options.

-We're using this example program in this document for illustration.
+The following program is used for illustration:

 ```ruby
 require 'chunky_png'